 Glass lids are generally the most durable, effective, and versatile types of covers.
 They fit snugly to prevent evaporation, they're easy to clean, and they're more durable than plastic.
 Glass covers tend to be a bit more expensive than plastic hoods, but they are well worth the additional expense.

 When purchasing a glass lid, make sure it comes with a back strip that allows you to make custom cutouts for adding a filter and other accessories.
 These are typically vinyl and can be cut with scissors or a utility knife.

 Most glass lids consist of two glass panes connected in the middle by a plastic hinge.
 Typically they do not include lighting.
 Adding lighting requires a separate strip-light or another type of fixture that is compatible with the glass cover.

 03 of 04

-A hood is typically the part that covers the lighting fixture.
+The part that covers the part that typically covers the lighting fixture, is the hood.
 It may also incorporate a plastic lid to cover the top of the aquarium.
-A single hood that covers the aquarium and houses a light usually is less expensive than a separate lid and lighting unit.
+The single hood that covers the aquarium and houses a light usually is less expensive than a separate lid and lighting unit.

 Plastic lids come with a few drawbacks.
 They generally do not fit as tightly as glass lids, therefore allowing more evaporation of the tank water.
 Plastic lids also tend to become brittle over time and are not as durable as glass.